-Biomaterials can be used for replacing autografts (22) and organic bovine bone matrix, an osteoconductive biomaterial (17) is used for these purposes (8), showing good results in orthognatic (17) and trauma surgeries (4).
-During processing, the biomaterial is washed to eliminate blood, fat and any impurities in order to reduce the infection risks and immunogenic host response (9).
-Then, it is decalcified and dehydrated by the lyophilization process, which prevents denaturation of the proteins while keeping the component active, including bone morphogenetic protein (BMP) (4).
+Biomaterials can be used for replacing autografts (22) and organic bovine bone matrix, an osteoconductive biomaterial (17) is used for these purpose (8) demonstrating good results in orthognatic (17) and trauma surgeries (4).
+During processing, the biomaterial is washed for elimination of blood, fat and any impurities to reduce the infection risks and immunogenic host response (9).
+Then, it is decalcified and dehydrated by the lyophilization process, which prevents denaturation of the proteins while keeping the active component, including bone morphogenetic protein (BMP)(4).
 Therefore, the biomaterial retains the trabecular collagenous framework of the original tissue and can serve as a biologic osteoconductive scaffold with osteoinductive proteins despite the loss of structural strength (9).
-In vivo, studies have demonstrated the feasibility of using xenogenic bone in orthognatic (17) and trauma surgeries (4), but the results remain controversial, with different outcomes according to the type of defect (33) and variable reabsorption rate (24).
+In vivo studies have demonstrated the feasibility of the use of xenogenic bone in in orthognatic (17) and trauma surgeries (4), but the results remain controversial, with different outcomes according to the type of defect (33) and variable resorption rate (24).

-The association of biomaterials with repair promoters, like platelet-rich plasma (PRP), is promising (14) because it accelerates deposition and incorporation of new bones along the graft material, thereby reducing the time necessary to achieve ideal results.
+The association of biomaterials with repair promoters, like platelet rich plasma (PRP), is promising (14) because it accelerates deposition and incorporation of new bone along the graft material, thereby reducing the time necessary to achieve ideal results.
 The PRP effect is attributed to local growth factors contained in the platelet.
 Additional advantages include their adhesive nature (13,18), hemostasis and lack of immune reaction (13).
-Studies have shown an increase in osteoblast activity and bone formation when mineralized (35,36) and demineralized bone matrices (17)are used in association with growth factors (21).
+Studies have shown an increase in osteoblast activity and bone formation when mineralized (35,36) and demineralized bone matrices (17)are used associated with growth factors (21).
 However, some studies did not observe any increase in bone healing when using PRP (1,11,27).
-Therefore, the purpose of this study was to histologically evaluate bone repair in rabbit calvaria bone defects, after using bovine organic bone matrix, associated or not with PRP.
+Therefore, the purpose of this study was histologically evaluate bone repair in rabbit calvaria bone defects, after using bovine organic bone matrix, associated or not with PRP.